lerenn/code-manager/docs/features/008-implement-status-yaml-structure.md

 # Feature 008: Implement Status YAML Structure

 ## Overview
-Implement functionality to create and manage a `status.yaml` file that tracks worktrees present in `$HOME/.cursor/cgwt` and links them to their original repositories.
+Implement functionality to create and manage a `status.yaml` file that tracks worktrees present in `$HOME/.wtm` and links them to their original repositories.
 This provides a centralized registry of all worktrees and their metadata for future worktree management features.

 ## Background
-The Cursor Git WorkTree Manager (cgwt) needs a persistent state tracking mechanism to maintain information about created worktrees and their relationships to original repositories.
+The Cursor Git WorkTree Manager (wtm) needs a persistent state tracking mechanism to maintain information about created worktrees and their relationships to original repositories.
 This status file will serve as the authoritative source for worktree locations, branch information, and workspace associations, enabling efficient worktree management operations.

 ## Requirements

 ### Functional Requirements
-1. **Status File Management**: Create and maintain `status.yaml` at configurable location (default: `$HOME/.cursor/cgwt/status.yaml`)
+1. **Status File Management**: Create and maintain `status.yaml` at configurable location (default: `$HOME/.wtm/status.yaml`)
 2. **Worktree Tracking**: Track worktrees with repository name, branch, local path, and optional workspace association
 3. **Atomic Operations**: Implement file locking mechanism to prevent concurrent access issues
 4. **Automatic Creation**: Create status file automatically if it doesn't exist